-The scene is a new museum in Arras, Northern France, the Carrière Wellington, which opened in early spring 2008.
-There can be few places that so accurately and vividly portray what it was really like in the First World War – the ‘war to end all wars’: that sad and false hope.
+The scene is a museum in Arras, Northern France, the Carrière Wellington, which opened in early spring 2008.
+There can be few places that so accurately and vividly portray what it was really like in the First World War – the ‘war to end all wars’.

 What makes Carrière Wellington different is that it is all about ‘real’ war: 90 per cent inactivity, 10 per cent sheer adrenaline and terror.
 Here it seems so easy to imagine the Tommies’ mindset and join them metaphorically – and sometimes physically – stumbling along, allowing a herd instinct to take over from individual actions.
 The museum is all about how the soldiers lived, breathed, ate, drank and carried out the most basic functions, just like normal human beings.
 And then they marched obediently up those deadly steps.